Chapter 2. Cell Theory

 ③ Functions to support the plant body, which stands upright against gravity.

-○ Cell junctions between plant cells that can send and receive signals and substances
+○ Cell junctions between plant cells that can send and receive signals and substances.

-○ The protoplasmic reticulum is connected
+○ The cell membrane is connected to it.

 ⑤ Primary cell wall: Cellulose + pectin + hemicellulose.